Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Results

 The Mercier criterion is employed to assess MHD stabiity in CIEMAT-pw1, as shown in figure \ref{FIG_MHD}.
 The configuration is expected to be stable, since $D_{mercier}>0$ in most of the plasma radius (except at the highest $\beta$ values very close to the core, where simulations sometimes become unreliable).
 The increase of $D_{mercier}$ with $\beta$ is caused by the magnetic well, the main contributor to stability, which overcomes the destabilizing effect of the geodesic curvature.
 Ballooning stability has been confirmed by means of calculations with the code \texttt{COBRA}~\cite{sanchez2000boozerxform}, with negative growth rates for all the cases considered.

 The rotational transform profile of CIEMAT-pw1 is shown in figure~\ref{FIG_IOTA}.
 It has been designed with the general objective of avoiding low-order rational values in the core, as they could lead to the formation of magnetic islands~\cite{waelbroeck2009islands}, and to have the 5/5 rational value just outside the boundary, which could be the basis of an island divertor at $s>1$ ($s=1$ then would become the last closed flux surface).
 In the absence of a plasma current, $\iota$ grows approximately linearly with $s$ (with a similar slope to the one that achieved, for the particular case of CIEMAT-QI4X~\cite{sanchez2026qi}, an optimal balance between avoiding island overlap at the regions of $s<1$ where rational values could be prevented, and permitting a large magnetic island at $s>1$).
-In order to assess the effect of the bootstrap current on the rotational transform profile, a reactor physics design point is identified by scaling the magnetic configuration to a major radius of $R=18.5\,$m and a magnetic field strength on axis of $B_\mathrm{axis}=5.5\,$T (keeping $\beta=3$\% unchanged).
-Using the tools devised in~\cite{alonso2022reactor} and similar assumptions (in terms e.g. of fusion gain and energy confinement time scaling) the plasma profiles of figure~\ref{FIG_PROFILES} are obtained (quasineutrality between electron, deuterium and tritium species is imposed by setting $n_e=2n_D=2n_T$).
+In order to assess the effect of the bootstrap current on the rotational transform profile, a reactor physics design point is identified by scaling the magnetic configuration to a major radius of $R=18.5\,$m and a magnetic field strength on axis of $B_\mathrm{axis}=5.5\,$T (keeping $\beta=3$\%).
+Using the tools devised in~\cite{alonso2022reactor} and similar assumptions (in terms e.g. of fusion gain and energy confinement time scaling) the plasma profiles of figure~\ref{FIG_IOTA} (bottom) are obtained (quasineutrality between electron, deuterium and tritium species is imposed by setting $n_e=2n_D=2n_T$).
 Then, neoclassical transport is computed with \texttt{SFINCS} \cite{landreman2014sfincs} and the resulting bootstrap current is employed to recalculate the $\beta=3$\% equilibrium (given the uncertainties in the reactor plasma profiles, which would only be reduced by higher-fidelity modelling, e.g.~\cite{banonnavarro2023tango}, we do not attempt to obtain self-consistency, and rather limit ourselves to illustrating the size of the change in $\iota$ that is to be expected, along with its impact on confinement properties).
-Compatibility with an island divertor is supported by the fact that, in figure~\ref{FIG_IOTA}, the change in $\iota$ at the plasma edge is small.
+Compatibility with an island divertor is supported by the fact that, in figure~\ref{FIG_IOTA} (top), the change in $\iota$ at the plasma edge is small.
 Close to the axis, where the collisionality is smaller, and the bootstrap current level higher, the change is larger, and goes in the direction of avoiding the 5/6 rational surface.
+We will confirm below that a change in $\iota$ of the size of that of figure~\ref{FIG_IOTA} (top) does not cause a large degradation of the transport properties.